 - It should suggest themes.
 Growing up, death, life, survival against all odds… Or in the case of Jane Austen, romance, then more romance, then yet more romance… (She really writes about so much more.)

-- And more than anything else, an opening sentence should be captivating enough to grab your attention.
+- And more than anything else, an opening sentence needs to grab the attention.
+If you haven’t got this, nothing else matters really.

 - If you really want to hear about it, the first thing you’ll probably want to know is where I was born, and what my lousy childhood was like, and how my parents were occupied and all before they had me, and all that David Copperfield kind of crap, but I don’t feel like going into it, if you want to know the truth.
 (Catcher in the Rye, JD Sallinger.)